 Consequences of Cyberstalking

-Cyberstalking is no different than stalking and leads to consequences that can be detrimental to the victims both physically and mentally.
+Cyberstalking is a form of stalking that can be just as harmful as physical stalking and leads to consequences that can be detrimental to the victims both physically and mentally.
 Victims who are harassed online experience fear, anger, confusion, and insomnia along with other health issues.
 Cyberstalking affects the overall well-being of victims.
 They often suffer from anxiety, distress, depression, PTSD, and suicidal ideation.

 If you are experiencing Cyberstalking, it is important that you reach out for help.
 You can contact a loved one, see a mental health professional, seek legal help, or even file a police complaint against the stalker if you think that you are in immediate danger.